 Vigorous grower, good mildew resistance.

-New spring foliage is burgundy, turning green for summer and bright
+Cherokee Brave's new spring foliage is burgundy, turning green for summer and bright maroon for fall!

 |Questions?
 Call Customer Service @ (828)273-5771